PetcuDragos/LightMotionSensor/README.md

 # Overview

- I will build a device that has a red LED that lights up when it's dark and feels movement.
-I will need a motion sensor, light sensor and a LED.
+For my individual project I have decided to build something that will require motion sensor.
+So my idea is to build a device that has a red LED that lights up when it's dark and feels movement.
+But in order to do that I am going to need a motion sensor, a light intensity sensor and an LED.
+The motion sensor will detect when something is near, and the light intensity detects if outside is day or night, the LED here is a replacement for a light bulb.
+This system is similar to the one used in the flat area when you get near the entrance, when, in case it's dark, a light will shine so you can see the surroundings.

 # Schematics
 ![alt text](https://github.com/at-cs-ubbcluj-ro/solo-project-PetqDrekoj/blob/master/Schematic.PNG?raw=true)